color-tv/Color-tvOS-SDK/README.md

 ####Delegate

-If you prefer to use delegates please remember to set desired class as compliant to RPLTAdControllerDelegate protocol.
+If you prefer to use delegates please remember to set desired class as compliant to COLORAdControllerDelegate protocol.
 Then set the delegate.

 ```objective-c
 [COLORAdController sharedAdController].delegate = self;